Glad you approved of the book - and welcome to the pedants' club.

 Brilliant thank you

-I'm a mature student studying for an MBA and have only just made sense of the apostrophe thanks to your web pages.
+I'm a mature student studying for an MBA and have only just made sense of the apostrophe thanks to you.

 Why isn't it taught like this in school??!!!